warood/ticket/README.md

 # Ticket Managment Website

-able employes to create ticket and check his tickets status
+Able employes to create ticket and check his tickets status

 ## Technologies used